FranzZemen/async23/doc/from-cms-to-jms.md

 to all files/folders from the current one to the next package.json file.

 Code that is in a child package may not refer to code in a parent package, i.e. one cannot import from further up than one's own package.json file location.
-[Example]()
+However, code in a parent package may access code in a child package [Example]().

 #### Implications of nested package.json files